-BTEC National Level 3 (Pearson) The BTEC National Diploma in Art and Design is equivalent to three A Levels and is intended to be studied as a standalone full-time course over two years.
-It is ideal for students with a real enthusiasm for art and design who are seeking a career in this growing and exciting industry.
+The BTEC National Extended Diploma in Art and Design is equivalent to three A Levels and is intended to be studied as a standalone, full-time course over two years.
+It is ideal for students with a real enthusiasm for art and design who are seeking to develop a vocation in this growing and exciting industry.

-The course covers both practical and vocational skills in art and design and has a rigorous academic focus.
+The course covers both practical and analytical skills in art and design; it has a rigorous, academic focus whilst allowing for creative freedom.
 Students experience a range of disciplines in the first year, before deciding upon an area they would like to specialise in during the second year.
-The course is assessed both internally and externally through coursework and assignment, culminating in a final major project that students work on.
+The course is assessed both internally and externally through coursework and examined assignment, culminating in an end of year show that the students curate themselves.

-Students can specialise in the following areas: Fine Art - Drawing, Printmaking, Painting, and Sculpture, Photography - Studio, Darkroom and Digital, Graphic Communication -Illustration, Typography and Digital Design.
-Upon successful completion of the course most students' progress on to higher education, having gained the equivalent of three A Levels along with a substantial portfolio of artwork that demonstrates their practical skills in a specialist subject area.
-This will assist students with interviews at university or if applying for work in the creative industries.
+Students can specialise in the following areas: Fine Art and Craft-Drawing, Painting, Printmaking, Photography, 3D Modelmaking, Craft, and Sculpture or alternatively Graphic Communication - Illustration, Typography, Digital and Time-Based Design.
+These disciplines can cross over to suit the student pursuits.

+Upon successful completion of the course most students' progress on to higher education with a substantial portfolio of artwork that demonstrates their practical skills in a specialist subject area.
+Typical routes are, though not exclusively, in Graphic Illustration, Animation, Architecture, Games Design and Fine Art.
+Alternatively students may seek out a career through an apprenticeship route such as a Graphic Designer or Tattoo Artist.

-Single  Double 🗖 Triple 🗹
+Triple 🗹

-Grade 4 in Art and Design + Grade 4 in English Language (Grade 4 in an alternative creative subject will be considered by Head of Subject at Enrolment)
+Grade 4 in Art and Design or suitable creative subject + Grade 4 in English Language (Grade 4 in creative subject will be considered by Head of Subject at enrolment interview through portfolio assessment)